-Performance Measure: Conduct individual development assessments to ensure OFHEO staff maintains and enhances the expertise and skills necessary to achieve the Office's goals.
+Performance Measure: Revise Individual Development Plans for each staff member annually to ensure OFHEO staff maintains and enhances the expertise and skills necessary to achieve the

+Office's goals.

 OFHEO's staff are its most valuable resources.
 The Office relies on those with cuttingedge professional skills and a breadth and depth of knowledge in their fields.
 Their technical competence, effective teamwork and focused performance are crucial to OFHEO's achieving its goals.
 OFHEO will focus additional efforts to continue to attract and maintain a high performance workforce, and provide appropriate training and incentives for achievement of OFHEO's performance goals.